• Facebook

 • Ropa vieja will stay fresh in the refrigerator for up to 3 days and will last for 2 months in the freezer.

-• Serve the finished dish with a variety of sides including white rice, black beans and plantains for an authentic meal.
+• Serve the finished dish with a variety of sides such as cilantro lime rice or black beans and rice.
+Don’t forget the sweet plantains, also known as maduros!

 • If you don’t want to use wine, substitute an equal amount of beef broth instead.